AntoineSavage/pizzascript/README.md

 - error-handling with try/recover/finally
 - forcefully return a value, thus bypassing API restrictions

-Assume a function invocation `F` that receives an explicit context.
+Assume a form `F` that receives an explicit context.
 Once `F` finishes, the interpreter will search the resulting explicit context for the key `'__ABORT_EVAL_WITH__`.
 If found with any value `V`, the interpreter will do the following:
-- look for a function invocation `G` with the following properties:
+- look for a form `G` with the following properties:
   - advanced function that receives and returns an explicit context
   - nullary (i.e. zero-length argument list)
   - immediately follows `F` or the last aborted evaluation
-- if such a function invocation `G` is found, invoke it.
+- if such a form `G` is found, evaluate it.
 Once `G` finishes, if this field has been removed from the explicit context, resume evaluation
-- otherwise, abort evaluation, and move up the call stack until such a function invocation `G` is found
+- otherwise, abort evaluation, and move up the call stack until such a form `G` is found
-- if no such function invocation `G` is ever found, the interpreter will halt with an message derived from `V`
+- if no such form `G` is ever found, the interpreter will halt with an message derived from `V`

 Here is an example of aborting and resuming evaluation:
 ```